Pennsylvania is one of the most likely candidates to become the fourth state in the US to offer legal online poker or casino games.

-It is believed that the controversial elements of the bill, namely allowing video gaming terminals at non-casino locations, was one of the reasons efforts stalled in 2015.
+It’s believed that the controversial elements of the bill, namely allowing video gaming terminals at non-casino locations, was one of the reasons efforts stalled in 2015.

 On December 20, 2006, six licenses for existing horse racing venues and five more for standalone casino were awarded.
 Of the 11 licensed operators, 10 opened or expanded their facilities by 2010.
 And by 2011, two Category 3 casinos — Valley Force Casino Resort and Lady Luck Casino Nemacolin — had also flipped over the open sign.

 It was then that land-based casino revenue really began to take off, growing from $1.62 billion in 2008, to $2.49 billion in 2010, and $3.16 billion in 2012.
-Since, the industry has mostly stabilized, but still remains on a slight upward trajectory.